MicrosoftDocs/customer-voice/cv-docs/view-email-status.md

 # View email delivery status

-A survey invitation record is created for each survey email you send either through the built-in email editor or with Power Automate.
+Power Automate and the built-in email editor create a survey invitation record for each survey email you send.
 You can view the invitations that are associated with a survey on the **Send** tab.
 The [survey invitations report](view-survey-invite.md) shows statistics and details about the invitations, including:

-- **Recipient**: The name and email address of the recipient
+- **Recipient**: The name and email address of the recipient.
-- **Status**: The status of the invitation email, either queued, failed, or sent
+- **Status**: The status of the invitation email, either queued, failed, or sent.
-- **Created on**: The date on which the invitation was sent
+- **Created on**: The date on which the invitation was sent.

 If the status of an invitation email is **Failed**, hover over the status to view the following information: